Students are introduced to a set-mapping representation for functions, in which the function object exists as a means of translating points

 There are also a number of functions that take in Images as their input.
 For example,

-suppose you want to flip an image from left-to-right or upside-down, so that it points in the opposite
+suppose you want to flip an image from left-to-right, so that it points in the opposite

 direction.
-You can use the functions flip-horizontal and flip-vertical, which have an
+You can use the function flip-horizontal, which has an

-Image as both their Domains and Ranges.
-See the Contracts (and an example of the functions) below:
+Image as both its Domain and Range.
+See the Contract (and an example of the function) below: